ian-alexandre-encora/ian-alexandre-encora/README.md

 Backend Developer on Encora

-- 🌱 I’m currently working with Python and React
+- 🌱 I’m currently working with Python and VueJS
 - 😄 Pronouns: He/Him/His
 - 📫 How to reach me - ian.alexandre@encora.com